 Buy in Bulk

 When it comes to supply costs, every penny that you save is a penny earned.
 Thankfully, there are several things that you can do to cut supply costs, particularly buying in bulk as many suppliers offer deals when you buy several of the same items.
+If you encounter financial problems, you can seek purchase order financing to cover supplier costs and be able to capitalize on growth opportunities.
 And, constantly monitor supply costs by checking for discounts.
 Investigate alternative services regularly, too – this gives you the option to either switch from your current supplier, or ask them to price match if you have established a strong relationship with them.

 Take Advantage of Free Advertising Methods

 Advertising doesn’t have to be the biggest cost for your business, especially these days with tools like social media that you can use to spread the word about your brand at no cost.
 Take advantage of any free of charge marketing methods available to you; encourage happy customers to leave positive reviews and use word-of-mouth marketing, and ask your family and friends to spread the word about your company in any way that they can.
 And, make sure that you are using social networks to their full potential – have strong, active and engaging profiles on Facebook, Twitter, Instagram and LinkedIn and post regularly to ensure that your business is in front of the large audience available.

 Hiring an accountant is an extra expense for your business – but it’s certainly worth it to save yourself some headache, and potential further costs down the line.
 Minimizing your tax bill can be one of the most beneficial things for your business in terms of saving money.
 Work with a professional accountant who can make sure that everything is above board in order to ensure that you don’t get hit with unexpected tax expenses, and get into the habit of tracking all business expenses by saving receipts and recording your vehicle mileage whenever you travel for business.